BadiaLab/AutoExperimentsProjectTemplate.jl/README.md

 Step 1. leverages `DrWatson.jl` tools and rationale.
 See [here](https://juliadynamics.github.io/DrWatson.jl/dev/workflow/) for more details, while step 2. leverages the `Pluto.jl` and `PlutoUI.jl`  projects.
 See [here](https://github.com/fonsp/Pluto.jl/wiki) for more details.
-Some familiarity with the documentation in these two links is highly recommended, specially when developing the scripts and files for a new repository.
+Some familiarity with the documentation in these two links is highly recommended, specially when developing the scripts for a new experiment.

 ## How to run experiments